agiliq/agiliq-jekyll/_posts/2018-08-08-frappe-homepage.md

 ![](/assets/images/frappe/set-what-we-do-as-homepage.png)

-Clear cache and reload the homepage, and your about page content should show on homepage.
+Clear cache and reload the homepage, and your `what-we-do` page should show on homepage.

 ![](/assets/images/frappe/what-we-do-as-homepage.png)